-Daryl has a lot of footage that he has gotten with the cameras over the last few months.
-Since his truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.
+I have a lot of footage that I’ve gotten with the cameras over the last few months.
+Since my truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.

-We searched and searched and could not find anything that had mile markers for the haul road (The Dalton Highway), so he wanted to show you the names of some places on the Dalton and the mile marker it’s at.
-We have included a timelapse video at the bottom as well.
-One of these days, we will get some footage that is not in warp speed, ha-ha.
-Since this is such a long stretch of highway, this is what we decided to go with for now.
-That video is at the end of this post.
+We searched and could not find anything as far as videos that had mile markers for the haul road (The Dalton Highway), so I wanted to show you the names of some places on the Dalton and the mile marker it’s at.
+I have included a timelapse video at the bottom as well.
+One of these days, I will get footage that is not in warp speed.
+Since this is such a long stretch of highway, this is what I decided to go with for now.

 Once you get out of Fairbanks, here are some places to stop as you get further away from the population: